 automated-functional-testing

-Automated Functional Testing - Everything to know [Definitive Guide]
+Automated Functional Testing – Everything You Should Know (Guide)

 Without software testing, the software development cycle would be much shorter—and much worse!
 Extensive functional testing, among other things, lets developers catch and fix bugs, improve system functionalities, and ensure that any new updates will integrate smoothly into the existing software.